Question 1: Do I need to have a bachelor’s degree to apply?

 Urine drug screens may be required for clinical rotations or any sentinel acts.
 Procedures and costs for obtaining background investigations and urine drug screenings will be disseminated by the Physician Assistant Clinical Education Staff.

-As students will have some exposure to patients during the first year, no students will be allowed to matriculate until they have supplied proof that they are current on the following immunizations and health screenings consistent with current CDC recommendations:
+As students will have some exposure to patients during the first year, no students will be allowed to matriculate until they have supplied proof that they are current on the required immunizations and health screenings consistent with current CDC recommendations.
+See catalog for a listing of specific health clearance requirements.

 Take a critical review of the information that you submitted to the admissions office and see if there are any obvious voids.
 For example, maybe you had one or two low grades that lowered your overall and/or prerequisite GPA, or maybe you were not involved actively in community service, or merely forgot to include it on your application.
 You would be surprised at how much you can learn about the strengths and weaknesses of your application simply by looking at it from an admissions perspective.